-The Big Question is what is the meaning of "within its available resources".
-Or, to put it differently, how many resources can become - or ought to become - available in a country in which the middle class (15 million people) receive ±85% of total income and the underclass only ±5%.
-A huge responsibility rests on the shoulders of the Constitutional Court and on the Human Rights Commission to give a concrete and pro-poor answer to the Big Question.
-But given the nature of the new power constellation in place in South Africa, I am not optimistic that the (very much neglected) equality issue will be addressed in a proper and humane manner in the foreseeable future.
+Rights Commission to give a concrete and pro-poor answer to those questions.
+But given the nature of the new power constellation in place in South Africa, we do not have reason to be optimistic that the problems of inequalty or poverty will be addressed in a proper and humane manner in the foreseeable future.
 The additional public works and urban and rural development programmes announced by the government are landable.
-They can lessen the unemployment and poverty problems, but are in all probability still too restricted (and often too capital intensive) to hve the desired effect.
+They can lessen the unemployment and poverty problems, but are in all probability still too restricted (and often too capital intensive) to have the desired effect.